The-Tuxinator/Advent-of-Code-2023/README.md

 Part two went much more smoothly, part 1 gave a solid base for the small changes I needed.

 ## Day 3
+Python Regex, you are going nowhere it seems

 For the first task, typing was my enemy for some time, dealing with empty list items and the like, but I feel like I managed a fairly elegant solution to that all things considered.
+Needed to read the documentation closer though, as I had an off by one from the match.end() index.

+The second task was another pretty smooth transition with the code being flexible enough to pivot quickly.